chrisconley/houdini-gem/README.markdown

 # Example Usage

-Create a task design at http://v1.houdiniapi.com
+Request a beta account at http://houdiniapi.com to gain access to the Houdini Blueprint Editor.

 Setup Houdini in your ActiveRecord model: